marshreddy/docs/tapi/default.md

 ### Journeys

 A journey is the traveling of a passenger from a departure point to an arrival point.
-A journey can consist of zero to many possible itineraries, each a travel option in getting from A to B. An itinerary consists of one to many legs, describing the path and mode of transit, to take in order to complete the journey.
+A journey can consist of zero to many possible itineraries, each a travel option in getting from A to B. An itinerary consists of one to many legs, describing the path and mode of transport, to take in order to complete the journey.

 #### Journey response model